omhq/fragments/README.md

 # Fragments

 Fragments is a platform to compose and manage custom data objects for HTTP transactions.
-Simply put, you can write simple jinja templates to represent a json or yaml (coming soon) response from an HTTP endpoint.
+Write simple jinja templates to represent a json or yaml payloads.

 - You can integrate different data sources, currently the project supports PostgreSQL and HTTP.
 - Run transformations on the data through custom or built-in functions.